Granules In The Gutter? What It Means For Your Asphalt Roof

 People Also Ask

 It is normal to find some shingle granules in your gutters, especially after a new roof installation or following a severe weather event like hail or heavy rain.
-These granules are embedded in asphalt shingles to provide fire resistance, UV protection, and durability.
-A small amount of granule loss over time is part of the normal aging process.
-However, excessive granule accumulation, particularly in older roofs, can be a sign of significant wear and indicates the shingles are nearing the end of their lifespan.
-If you notice large bare spots on the shingles themselves or a sudden heavy shedding of granules, it is advisable to have a professional roofing inspection to assess the roof's condition.
+These granules are embedded in asphalt shingles to provide fire resistance and protect against UV rays.
+A small amount of shedding is part of the normal aging process.
+However, excessive granule loss, where you see large accumulations or bald spots on the shingles themselves, is a warning sign.
+This can indicate that the shingles are deteriorating prematurely due to storm damage, manufacturing defects, or improper installation, and a professional roof inspection is recommended to assess the roof's condition and lifespan.